Advanced Health Leadership

-While most of the places in the program are for participants coming from publicly funded organizations (transfer payment agencies), participants from non-transfer payment agencies that serve the publicly funded system are encouraged to apply.
+While most of the places in the program are for participants coming from publicly funded organizations (transfer payment agencies), participants from private sector organizations that support the publicly funded system are encouraged to apply.

 The selection committee uses a variety of criteria in its participant selection decisions:

 - on track to be a senior leader (clinical or non-clinical), executive, or CEO in the next 5 years

 - currently on an executive team or evidence of executive-level leadership (approximately 10-20 years of experience)

 - history of successfully managing and motivating staff

 - record of initiative and achievement (e.g. successfully led a change process that delivered tangible results)